Fair and Efficient Investment in Public Transportation: Preliminaries

-\begin{example} We illustrate the \Graph{} on an instance $\gbpins$.
-The underlying graph is as in \Cref{fig:graph:1}.
-We have two agents $a_1=(s,t)$ and $a_2=(s',t')$ traversing this graph.
+\begin{example} Consider an instance $\gbpins$ of \Graph{}.
+The underlying graph is given in \Cref{fig:graph:1}.
+There are two agents $a_1=(s,t)$ and $a_2=(s',t')$ traversing this graph.
 We consider $\alpha=0$, i.e., discounted edges incur no cost, and a budget of $\beta=1$.
-If no edges are discounted, then each agent’s walking cost equals the weight of their shortest path, namely $d(a_1)=10$ and $d(a_2)=13$.
-A natural heuristic to identify a single edge to discount cost might be to select the heaviest edge (of weight~$6$) on some agent’s shortest route, reducing $a_2$'s cost to~$7$.
-However, the utilitarian and egalitarian optimal cost for a single‐edge removal is attained by eliminating the dashed edge of weight~$10$ marked in the figure.
-This yields travel costs of $4$ and $5$ for $a_1$ and $a_2$.
-This example underscores how a single modification can simultaneously alter multiple agents' routes. $\lhd$ \end{example}
+If no edges are discounted, then each agent’s base cost equals the weight of their shortest path, namely $d(a_1)=10$ and $d(a_2)=13$.
+A simple heuristic to select a single edge to be discounted is to pick a maximum-weight edge on some agent’s shortest route (in this case, the edge of weight $6$ on the orange path).
+This yields $\delta_S(a_1) = \delta_S(a_2) = 7$.
+Note that $a_1$ can also use the discounted edge to improve her travel cost.
+However, the optimal utilitarian and egalitarian cost is attained by discounting the dashed edge of weight~$10$ marked in the figure.
+This yields travel costs of $\delta_S(a_1) = 4$ and $\delta_S(a_2) = 5$.
+This example illustrates how a modification outside of each shortest path can help all agents at the same time. $\lhd$ \end{example}

-As a final preliminary remark, we note that evaluating an agent’s travel cost for a given solution can be done in polynomial time for both models.
-In the \Route{}, an agent can simply compare the direct walking cost (i.e., the Euclidean distance between their two terminals) to the cost of using the nearest stops on either side of their endpoints.
-In the \Graph, computing costs can be done with shortest‐path algorithms on the graph where the discounted edge weights are set to an $\alpha$ fraction of the original weight.
-One can then apply Dijkstra’s algorithm per agent or use the Floyd--Warshall algorithm to obtain all‐pairs distances, leading to a worst case running time of $\mathcal{O}(|E|+|V|\log|V|)$ per agent or $\mathcal{O}(|V|^3)$ overall, respectively \citep{CLRS09a}.
-Using a solution as a certificate, this implies membership in \np{} for both our problems.
+We conclude this section with some simple observations.
+First, we note that an agent’s travel cost for a given solution can be evaluated in polynomial time by using a shortest-path algorithm on the graph where the weight of the selected edges is discounted by a factor of $\alpha$.
+This implies that \GraphDec{} is in \np{} for both cost functions.